atom/ci/README.md

 ### Why is the language set to objective-c for Travis CI?

-Atom has only been released for Mac OS X and Windows and setting the `language` to `objective-c` tells Travis CI to run the build on a Mac OS X worker.
+Atom has only been released for OS X and Windows and setting the `language` to `objective-c` tells Travis CI to run the build on a OS X worker.
 You can read more about it [here](http://blog.travis-ci.com/introducing-mac-ios-rubymotion-testing).

 ### What version of Atom is used to run the specs?